 - Tef is the staple crop of most Ethiopians.

 - While tef is grown in all soil conditions, one benefit of tef is that it resists waterlogging, and is therefore also grown in waterlogged soils.
 It is also less affected by disease and not attacked by storage pests.

 What are the big challenges of growing tef?

 - Tef has a lower yield than wheat or maize.
-The average national yield is 1.5tonnes per hectare, but the potential yield in suitable growing areas is close to 3 tonnes per hectare.
+The average national yield is 1.5 tonnes per hectare, but the potential yield in suitable growing areas is close to 3 tonnes per hectare.